 How strong was the evidence against Mary?

-how did Walsingham’s men manage to find the letter by Mary that was hidden in a beer barrel?
+By 1587, she was in poor health and was frail so perhaps she was unlikely to be in any fit state to become involved in a plot against her cousin.
+Moreover, how did Walsingham’s men manage to find the letter by Mary that was hidden in a beer barrel?
 Did they know where to look?
 Did they write it?

 Regardless of this, Babington admitted his part in the plot and he admitted that Mary knew about the plot against Elizabeth all along.
 However, it is almost certain that his confession was as a result of torture.